graasp/docs/docs/developer/style-guide.md

 ### For documents and comments where you can specify the language used {#markdown-code-blocks}

-GitHub supports markdown nearly everywhere from issue and pr body to review comments.
+GitHub supports markdown nearly everywhere from issue and Pull Request body to review comments.
 You should always define the language of your code snippets.
 Define a code block with 3 backticks and add the language after the backticks on the first line, like so:

 ~~~md
 ```ts